anb94/anb94/README.md

 I am Bioinformatics Postdoc at City Univeristy of Hong Kong. \
 I’m currently working on computational drug repositioning for non-communicable diseases.

+The repo 'Canary' contains a singularity container and tool for semi-automated file conversion in GWAS analysis and was published in BMC Bioinformatics.

 <!--
 **anb94/anb94** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.